EVerest/libocpp/README.md

 ## Get Involved

-See the [COMMUNITY.md](https://github.com/EVerest/EVerest/blob/main/COMMUNITY.md) and [CONTRIBUTING.md](https://github.com/EVerest/EVerest/blob/main/CONTRIBUTING.md) of the EVerest project to get involved.
+We welcome contributions and feedback!
+To get involved with the EVerest project and this OCPP implementation, please refer to our [COMMUNITY.md](https://github.com/EVerest/EVerest/blob/main/COMMUNITY.md) and [CONTRIBUTING.md](https://github.com/EVerest/EVerest/blob/main/CONTRIBUTING.md) guides.

 ## OCPP1.6